Forts Trail Region

 Buffalo Gap

-High hills of the Callahan Divide run for 26 miles just south of Abilene.
-Centuries of buffalo herds migrated through a gap in the divide.
-Apache and Comanche followed them there, and…
+The high hills of the Callahan Divide run for 26 miles just south of Abilene, and for at least centuries, buffalo herds migrated through a gap in this divide.
+Apache and Comanche…

 Forts Trail Region